stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 enterprise data centers, where a single administrative entity owns the network and the endpoints, can control which flows and tubes are annotated with measurement information, and can benefit from the additional insight given during network troubleshooting by explicit measurement headers.

-Once the facility is deployed in SPUD-aware endpoints, it can also be used for inter- network and cross-Internet performance measurement and debugging.
+Further the provided measurement value can also be exposed by SPUD to the far-endpoint (superstrate or application) and therefore be used for performance enhancement on these layers.
+Once the facility is deployed in SPUD-aware endpoints, it can also be used for inter- network and cross-Internet performance measurement and debugging (replacing today's processing-expensive DPI mechanims).

 ## Security, Privacy, and Trust